 Filled with history, current events, romance and suspense, “The Space Between Words” is a brilliant novel filled with so many goodies and life lessons.
 As did Adeline’s family, it encourages us to live by the principle of “endure with courage, resist with wisdom, and persist in faith.”
 It reminds us that God endures and that He is our refuge and is always with us, although troubles may still come; as long as we are able to read and convey God’s Word, our faith is never extinguished; we must choose life in spite of fear and loss; and God most definitely cares when the helpless get hurt.

 As Adeline writes: “Our faith breathes on in the bravery of belief and in the insurgency of prayer.
 Sobered by the danger threatening our future, trusting in the sureness of God’s unfailing promises, we will live out the vows embodied by my father: enduring with courage, resisting with wisdom, persisting in faith.”

 It also repeatedly deals with the theme of why God allows bad to happen and that “God layers good over the bad.”
 We are reminded through Jessica’s and Adeline’s stories to always find the good in a situation — no matter how long it takes to find that good.
 And so “The Space Between Words” is a story of searching — searching, quite literally, for people; searching for answers; searching for hope; searching for the good; and ultimately searching for God.

 Readers who enjoy stories that span time and connect characters from different eras (fans of Kate Morton, for example) will love this book, as will fans of stories dealing with religious history.

 Five stars out of five.

-Thomas Nelson provided my “book friend” a complimentary copy for our honest, unbiased review.
+Thomas Nelson provided this complimentary copy for my honest, unbiased review.